ryezzz/ms1/README.md

-# Rye Zupancis: Data Visualization Portfolio for Major Studio at Parsons School of Design

-Analyzing income quintiles in Burkina Faso, Ghana and Tanzania
+# Analyzing income quintiles in Burkina Faso, Ghana and Tanzania

 </br>
 _Inequality in Sub-Saharan Africa Project for the United Nations Development Program_